As used in this rule:

 (4) The employer shall continue to be liable beyond any deductible program period for billings covered under a deductible program for injuries that arose during any period for which a deductible is applicable, regardless of when payment was made by the bureau.

-(K) The bureau will apply the premium reduction calculation under the deductible program directly to the base rate established for the policy year for base-rated employers, or after the modified premium rate is established for experience-rated employers, but prior to any other premium discounts, as well as DWRF and administrative expenses.
-The bureau will calculate the reduction in accordance with the appendices of this rule, which takes into account both the deductible amount chosen by the employer and the applicable hazard group under the most current version of NCCI's hazard groupings as established by the primary manual classification of the employer as determined at the end of the enrollment period for that year.
+(K) The bureau will apply the premium reduction calculation under the deductible program directly to the base rate established for the policy year for base-rated employers, or after the modified premium rate is established for experience-rated employers, but prior to any other premium adjustments, as well as DWRF and administrative expenses.
+The bureau will calculate the premium reduction in accordance with the appendices of this rule, which takes into account both the deductible amount chosen by the employer and the applicable hazard group under the most current version of NCCI's hazard groupings as established by the primary manual classification of the employer as determined at the end of the enrollment period for that year.